 So I thought, how does that apply to project management?

 Bear in mind that all these people come from various backgrounds and have different perspectives and interests that might spark potential conflicts.
+Also, some might feel overwhelmed by the number of tasks, best to use simple programs like this task management tools to split a task into subtasks.
 This makes active listening essential to managing a successful project.

 But what exactly is active listening?

 It refers to the listener’s efforts to clearly understand the other speaker.

 As opposed to normal hearing, where you listen just to reply and not to understand, active listening requires being present in the moment and genuinely interested in what the other person is saying.